The following terms shall be defined as follows:

 Payments and Credit Card information

-You are responsible for payment of court fees incurred due to your e-filed items.
+You are responsible for payment of court statutory fees incurred due to your e-filed items.

-To pay statutory filing fees, you must register a valid, active payment method for each jurisdiction to which you will e-file.
+To pay court statutory fees, you must register a valid, active payment method for each jurisdiction to which you will e-file.
 Each jurisdiction can select their own payment processor.
 For this reason, you must register your payment method with each jurisdiction to which you anticipate e-filing.
+You must register a valid, active payment method such as a credit card or ACH account you have rights to use.

-You must also register a valid, active credit card you have rights to use for payment of e-filing convenience fees.
-Tybera charges convenience or transaction fees based on Tennessee legislation T.C.A.
-Sec.
-9010108© (4) & (5) which allows for $5.00 per filing up to $50 per case.
+You must register a valid, active credit card you have rights to use for payments of e-filing convenience fees.
+Tybera charges convenience or transaction fees based on Tennessee legislation T.C.A. § 8-21-401 or newer versions of the legislation, which allows for $5.00 per filing up to $50 per case.
 Alternately, the account holder may choose to by-pass the convenience or transaction fee by paying for an annual subscription of $300.00.
 A single filing with a $5.00 transaction fee can contain multiple documents associated to a single case.
 There is a limit to the number of documents you can include in a submission, which is determined by the size of the documents.
+Tennessee State Agencies can request from Tybera organizational account that waive the e-filing convenience fees.

 You must read the local rules and procedures of the jurisdiction in which you are filing to understand their rules on signatures.